BiDAlab/UWF4DR-Benchmark/README.md

 The repository is organized as follows:

-- `configs/`: configuration files for model training and evaluation
 - `data/`: dataset documentation and expected directory structure (no images included)
 - `docs/`: detailed reproducibility documentation
-- `experiments/`: experiment definitions and execution scripts
-- `models/`: model architectures and wrappers
-- `results/`: evaluation outputs and visualizations (excluding large files)
 - `src/`: source code for preprocessing, training, evaluation, and explainability

 ---